LibraryCarpentry/lc-wikidata/episodes/01-introduction.md

 :::::::: solution

 - Depending on the detail and amount of information about a place, there may be multiple values regarding a city's population.
-Because a city changes over time, Wikidata statements can be qualified, including with the addition of a start/end date, or by providing a citation for the data.
+Because a city or country changes over time, Wikidata statements can be qualified, including with the addition of a start/end date, or by providing a citation for the data.
 The change in population over time provides a good example of the importance of providing qualifications for Wikidata staements.

 ::::::::